 Students who successfully complete the program receive a certificate of completion and are eligible to receive any of the considerations and benefits given to the program through its academic and ecclesial relationships.
-The programs curriculum is as follows:
+The programs curriculum is listed below.

 Online Core Courses

 Introduction To Paleo-orthodoxy

 This course is normally a 12-week online course which introduces students to the twenty-first century Protestant theological movement.
 We are now offering a special 6-week intensive version of this course at a reduced price.
 The course focuses on the recovery of classical consensual Christian orthodoxy.
 From a theological framework, students will examine how the classical consensual method of interpreting Scripture acts as a corrective to modernity’s historical critical method.
 From a religious educational framework, students will explore both the various ecclesiological forms within Paleo-Orthodoxy along with the sociological process for how each form develops and hands on Christian Orthodox truth to its adherents.

 This course is a 12-week online exploration of the development and founding of the early Christian church with a particular emphasis on the classical consensual teaching of the church within the first thousand years before the Great Schism.
 It will also survey the development of Christian thought and theology within the same time period exposing students to the Fathers, traditions, creeds, heresies and confessions from the apostolic era until the Reformation.

 Historic Christian Leadership & The Development Of Ordination